China criticizes the American ban on Harvard international students - ExBulletin

 The relevant actions on the American side will only harm its own image and its international credibility, she said.

-She added that China would firmly protect the rights and interests of Chinese students and academics abroad, but it did not propose any details on the way in this situation.
+She added that China would firmly protect the rights and interests of Chinese students and academics abroad, but it did not offer details on the way it would in this situation.

-The Hong Kong University of Science and Technology has extended an open invitation to international students already in Harvard and those who have been admitted.
-The establishment published a press release saying that it would provide unconditional offers, rationalized admission procedures and academic support to facilitate a transparent transition.
+Indian authorities say they are currently assessing the impact of the American order on Indian students who are already registered in Harvard, as well as those who aspire to study in the future, but have not published any declaration of criticism.

 The question of Chinese students who studies abroad has long been a point of tension in the relationship with the United States.
 During the first term of Trumps, the Chinas Ministry of Education of Education warned students of the increase in refusal and shorter terms for visas in the United States